Customer area

 The PDM feeds the ERP with accurate and up-to-date data, eliminating errors and duplication.

-The integration between PDM and ERP is one of the strengths of platforms like SolidRules, which connect engineering departments with business processes.
+The integration between PDM and ERP is one of the strengths of platforms such as SolidRules, which connect engineering departments with broader business processes.

 Any question?
 We are here for you.